jovandeginste/jovandeginste.github.io/_posts/2016-05-29-migrating-internal-documentation-from-mediawiki-to-readthedocs.md

 1. export MediaWiki (including all revisions) to a single xml file using its built-in tool
 2. extract the single xml into separate yaml files per revision
-3. convert the Wiki syntax in the yaml files to `rst` or `md` and save it in a new yaml file
+3. convert the Wiki syntax in the yaml files to `html` and save it in a new yaml file
+4. convert the `html` files to `rst` and `md` and save them in a new yaml file
-4. generate `git commit` from every 2nd step yaml file in chronological order.
+5. generate `git commit` from every 2nd step yaml file in chronological order.
    a. overwrite the respective file with the new content
    b. commit with author's name and mail address, using the comment from the revision as commit message
-5. load the constructed git repository into a clean ReadTheDocs installation (using Docker of course)
+6. load the constructed git repository into a clean ReadTheDocs installation (using Docker of course)

 ## 1. export MediaWiki (including all revisions) to a single xml file using its built-in tool